bradvatne/reaviz/README.md

 ```

 Checkout this [demo live](https://codesandbox.io/embed/m7rl2z1989) or
-visit the [demos page](https://jask-oss.github.io/r2d3/) to learn more!
+visit the [demos page](https://jask-oss.github.io/reaviz/) to learn more!

 ## 🔭 Development

-If you want to run R2D3 locally, its super easy!
+If you want to run reaviz locally, its super easy!

 - Clone the repo
 - `npm i`